How to Concatenate Video Files in Python

 First, we loop over the list of video files and load them using VideoFileClip() object from MoviePy.
 The method parameter accepts two possible values:

-• reduce: This method reduces the quality of the video to the lowest on the list.
+• reduce: This method reduces the video quality to the lowest on the list.
 For instance, if one video is 1280x720 and the other is 320x240, the resulting file will be 320x240.
 That's why we use the resize() method to the lowest height and width.

 • compose: MoviePy advises us to use this method when the concatenation is done on videos with different qualities.
 The final clip has the height of the highest clip and the width of the widest clip of the list.
 All the clips with smaller dimensions will appear centered.